XRCPlatform/xrhodiumnode/README.md

 ## Installation and setup

 .NET Core is required to build and run the node software.
 The installation and setup notes below have been tested on Ubuntu 16.04+.
-W convenience wrapper around most processes is provided to make setup quick.
+There is a convenience wrapper around most processes is provided to make setup quick.

  1. Clone the repository: